ionic-team/ion-android-filesystem/README.md

 The `ion-android-filesystem` is a library built using `Kotlin` that allows management of files on Android applications.

-All file system methods are accessible via `IONFile`
+All file system methods are accessible via the `IONFILEController` class.

 ## Index